-Pennsylvania's highways continue to provide the foundation upon which the state's transportation network and its economy are based.
-It is central to all transportation systems since it provides for the movement of personal, commercial and transit vehicles and the linkages to aviation and rail facilities.
-Moreover, most visitors arrive in the commonwealth via its highways.
-A strong marker presence along these highways reenforces the visitor's sense of arrival in someplace special and the citizen's sense of a shared pride of place.
-Additionally, markers located at trailheads, creek and river crossings, lakes, and reservoirs give definitive presence to those networks where they interconnect with the highway network.
+Berks County's Comprehensive plan underscores the importance of the county's highway network, which is central to all transportation systems since it provides for the movement of personal, commercial and transit vehicles and the linkages to aviation and rail facilities.
+Moreover, most visitors arrive in the County via its highways.
+A strong marker presence along these highways re-enforces the visitor's sense of arrival in someplace special and the citizen's sense of a shared pride of place.
+Additionally, markers located at trailheads (ex: Thun Trail, Neversink Trail, Appalachian Trail), creek and river crossings, lakes, and reservoirs give definitive presence to those networks where they interconnect with the highway network.